 2. Object Identification and Script Build Productivity

-While XPATH usage helps identify problematic objects, we have lot of instances where QTP can easily get unique property index, which may be cumbersome in Selenium.
-HP QTP/UFT are feature rich and easy to use.
-Invariably, script build productivity is higher as compared to Selenium, although this would vary based on application under test.
+While XPATH usage helps identify problematic objects, we have a lot of instances where QTP can easily get unique property index, which may be cumbersome in Selenium.
+HP QTP/UFT is feature-rich and easy to use.
+Invariably, script build productivity is higher as compared to Selenium, although this would vary based on an application under test.

 HP QTP has been the industry leader since ages, and sourcing experienced automation testers skilled in coding with VBscript is relatively easier.
 In comparison, ramping a project team on Selenium skills may be more of a challenge.
 Note- this is a snapshot as of mid-2015, things change very fast.